minnie-at-iaac/minnie-at-iaac.github.io/docs/about/me.md

 ## Who <span data-tippy-content='Es: Quién?; Tag: Sino?'>:speech_balloon:</span>
 I am Emmanuelle Alcazaren Pangilinan // Minnie
-a maker, designer, animator, artist
+a maker, designer, coder, animator, artist

 My background is in Industrial Design and Computer Science
 I've worked in IT, with start-ups, with medical profesionals, with fablabs and other designers